Alexa, Siri are helping users battle loneliness, making disabled people more independent: Survey

 Read more here 🔽https://t.co/CKJC8M70MG

-The organisation found that during the pandemic smart speaker ownership in the UK has doubled from 22 per cent in 2020 to 39 per cent of households in 2022.
+The organisation found that during the pandemic, smart speaker ownership in the UK households doubled from 22 per cent in 2020 to 39 per cent in 2022.

 A key finding is that these speakers helped disabled people be more independent.
 Users reported that the device had a significant impact on their lives, giving them a greater sense of independence and "helping them manage – and even improve – their conditions and abilities."